Amit775/Hostel/README.md

 In simple words, web component is the abbility to compile every component from every framework into a js file, and use these components in any other application.
 By simply importing the js file, and use the pre-defined tag of the component.

 ### Angular Element
-It's a library of angular that take an NgModule and compile it into a web component.
-If the module is AppModule (the root module of the application) - the whole application becomes a web component!
+It's a library oFf angular that take a component and compile it into a web component.
+If the component is AppComponent (the root component of the application) - the whole application becomes a web component!

 Before the explanation of 'How to do it', some background, feel free to skip.

 #### bootstrap
-Bootstrap is the entry point of our application, we know about two places in our application we've seen this function.
+Bootstrap is the entry point of our application, there are two places in angular application that bootstrap proccess is arriving.

 * main.ts
 ```js